|Major Groups > Polypores > Stemmed, Pale-Fleshed > Grifola frondosa|

 by Michael Kuo

-Grifola frondosa, sometimes called the "hen of the woods," is a soft-fleshed polypore recognized by its smoky brown, wavy caps, which are organized in large clusters of rosettes arising from a single, branched stem structure.
+Grifola frondosa, sometimes called the "hen of the woods" and the "maitake," is a soft-fleshed polypore recognized by its smoky brown, wavy caps, which are organized in large clusters of rosettes arising from a single, branched stem structure.
 It is usually found near the bases of oaks, where it causes a butt rot.
-It is very similar to Meripilus sumstinei (which has larger individual caps, smaller pores, and bruises black) and to Polyporus umbellatus (which has more clearly defined individual caps and stems).
+It is similar to Meripilus sumstinei (which has larger individual caps, smaller pores, and surfaces that bruise black) and to Polyporus umbellatus (which has more clearly defined individual caps and stems).
 Microscopic features will also help separate these species.

-Fruiting Body: 15-60 cm broad or more; composed of multiple caps sharing a branched, stemlike structure.
+Fruiting Body: 15–40 cm across; 10–30 cm high; composed of multiple caps in a rosette, sharing a branched, stemlike structure.

-Caps: 2-10 cm across; more or less fan-shaped; gray-brown (often with vague concentric zones); finely velvety or bald; with wavy margins.
+Individual Caps: 3–14 cm across; more or less fan-shaped or deltoid; dark to pale gray-brown (often with vague concentric zones); yellowing with old age; finely velvety or bald; with wavy margins.

-Pore Surface: Running down the stem, often nearly to the ground; lavender gray when young, becoming dirty whitish to yellowish; with 2-4 angular pores per mm; tubes to 5 mm deep.
+Pore Surface: Running down the stem, often nearly to the base; lavender gray when young, becoming white and, with age, staining yellowish; not bruising; with 1–3 angular to slot-like or nearly tooth-like pores per mm; tubes 1–3 mm deep.

 Odor and Taste: Mild; pleasant.